p2eengineering/kalp-studio-documentation/docs/Getting-started/Token-Studio/How-to-connect-wallet.md

 ## Conclusion

 By following these steps, you can easily connect your wallet to Kalp Studio and start creating tokens.
-Wallet integration makes the Token Creator feature fully operational, enabling a seamless experience in deploying and managing blockchain tokens.
+Wallet integration makes the Token studio feature fully operational, enabling a seamless experience in deploying and managing blockchain tokens.
 Whether you're using MetaMask or another supported wallet, the process is straightforward and secure.